 The length of the mediation process

 After receiving your referral we will move to the individual meetings within fourteen days.
-On average, you can expect to attend between three and five mediation sessions of between an hour and ninety minutes in length..
-The number of sessions, and the length of the sessions, will obviously vary due to your personal circumstances and the form and complexity of issues that require discussion.
+On average, you can expect to attend between three and five meditation sessions of between an hour and ninety minutes in length.
+The number of sessions and the length of the sessions will obviously vary due to your personal circumstances and the form and complexity of issues that require discussion.

 Contact Aspire today for help with divorce and separation issues.